AkashTalware/War_game/README.md

 # War_game
-A simple card game called The War
+A simple card game called "The War"